prateekjoshi565/DeepWalk/README.md

 # DeepWalk
-Learn Node Embeddings from DeepWalk
+Learn Node Embeddings from Graphs using DeepWalk algorithm.